Basti0506/SabelCash/readme.md

-# 🧾 Sabel Cash Kassensystem 1.5-Win (Pre-Release)
+# 🧾 SabelCash 1.5 (Pre-Release)

 **⚠️ Pre-Release Notice:**
-This version of *Sabel Cash Kassensystem* is a **pre-release** and may contain bugs or incomplete features.
-Use with caution in production environments.
+This version of *SabelCash* is a **pre-release** and may contain bugs or incomplete features.
+Proceed with caution.

 ## Overview

 **Sabel Cash Kassensystem** is a modern point-of-sale (POS) system built with Python using the [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) framework.
-It features a sleek, dark-themed interface designed for quick drink selection, live cart updates, and seamless checkout with a custom numeric keypad.
+It features a sleek, dark-themed interface designed for quick drink selection, live cart updates, and a checkout with a custom numeric keypad.

-This is a Windows-friendly, touch-screen optimized prototype.
+This is a touch-screen optimized prototype.

 ---